TissueMAPS/TissueMAPS/README.rst

 Main ideas
 ==========

-- Simple development and testing: A module is simply a file that defines a function.
-This makes it easy for non-hardcore developers to get started.
+- Simple development and testing: A module is simply a file that defines a function and creates a namespace.
 - Short list of dependencies: A module only requires the `NumPy <http://www.numpy.org/>`_ package.
 - Independence of individual processing steps: Module arguments are either `NumPy` arrays, scalars (integer/floating point numbers or strings), or a sequence of scalars.
 Modules don't perform IO.
 They are unit testable.
-- Separation of GUI handling from actual processing: Modules don't interact with a GUI.
-They can, however, generate and return a JSON representation of a figure which can be embedded in a website for interactive visualization in a browser.
+- Strict separation of GUI handling and IO from actual processing: Modules don't interact with a GUI or file system.
+Their main function receives images in form of arrays as input arguments and returns one or more arrays.
+They can generate and return a JSON representation of a figure which can be embedded in a website for interactive visualization.
 - Cross-language compatibility: Restricting module input/output to `NumPy` arrays and build-in Python types facilitates interfaces to other languages.